Factors In Alimony

 We can help you determine the taxes owed on the alimony, and seek an amount of alimony to allow for tax liability.
 How alimony is structured can foster sensible cash-flow planning between spouses, which can help both parties to a divorce.

-Contact the Orlando family law attorneys at the Kramer Law Firm to discuss how the factors in Florida alimony will affect your case.
+Contact the Orlando family law attorneys at the New Future Divorce & Family Law Firm to discuss how the factors in Florida alimony will affect your case.